 - Guilt by Coincidence: Cinna the Poet gets killed by the Mob because he unfortunately shared a name with one of Caesar's murderers.
-An added irony which Shakespeare likely didn't know was that the murdered Cinna was a good friend of Caesar.
+An added irony is that the murdered Cinna was a good friend of Caesar.

 - Have a Gay Old Time: Everywhere.
 Words like "lovers" are used between men (with the old meaning of "good friend"), resulting in snickers in high school English classes everywhere.

 - The Hero Dies: The eponymous character himself midway through the play.
 Brutus, the true protagonist, dies at the end.